susu880229/GNW/README.md

 3. Open `|-Main/Main.pde`

-4. Switch to java if the application has to run on desktop **OR** switch to android mode if it has to run on tablet
+4. On the top right hand corner, switch to Java mode if the application has to run on desktop **OR** switch to Android mode if it has to run on tablet.

-    - Click the top right corner drop down list to `Add Mode`
+    -To install Android mode:
+       1. Click on the dropdown menu in the top-right corner
+       2. Click on Add Mode...
+       3. Select Android Mode
+       4. Click Install
-    - For Android mode: install the android SDK if pop up window occurs
+       5. For Android mode: install the android SDK if pop up window occurs

-    - To setup the debug mode on Android: go to `Settings` > `About device` > `Software info` > press on `Build number` 7 times then the `Developer options` will appear in the left menu.
+5. To setup the debug mode on Android: On the tablet, go to `Settings` > `About device` > `Software info` > press on `Build number` 7 times then the `Developer options` will appear in the left menu.
 Tap on `Developer options` and enable `USB debugging`.

-7. Run the project by pressing the play icon in Processing.
+6. Run the project by pressing the play icon in Processing.

 ### Compiling and deploying on Mac or Windows